 Shrek The Musical was the latest all-singing, all-dancing spectacular to grace the stage of ‘The Lane’, which since the 1920s has become London’s major home for the lavish musical.
 Rose Marie introduced the American singer and actress Edith Day (1924-27) who went on to head the casts of The Desert Song (1927-28), in which Anna Neagle also made her stage debut, and Show Boat (1928) with Cedric Hardwicke and Paul Robeson.
 The New Moon (1929) starred Evelyn Laye who received ‘torrents of applause’ and included a blazing pirate ship as one of its scenic attractions.

 Noël Coward had a major success with Cavalcade (1931).
 Produced by C.B.
 Cochrane, the cast of 400 included a young John Mills and set-pieces included a troopship setting sail, the relief of Mafeking and Queen Victoria’s funeral.
 Coward’s post-war musical Pacific 1860 (1946) starred Mary Martin but did not tap into the public psyche so well and closed after four months.

-Drury Lane also hosted most of Ivor Novello’s major successes.
-Glamorous Night (1935), Careless Rapture (1936), Crest of the Wave (1937) and The Dancing Years(1939) all had audiences flocking to the theatre.
-Novello starred in all of the productions and in true Drury Lane fashion introduced as many major scenic effects as possible, including sinking ships, a fair on Hampstead Heath, a train crash and an earthquake.
+Theatre Royal Drury Lane also hosted most of Ivor Novello’s major successes.
+Glamorous Night (1935), Careless Rapture (1936), Crest of the Wave (1937) and The Dancing Years(1939) all had audiences flocking to Covent Garden.
+Novello starred in all of the productions and in true Drury Lane fashion, introduced as many major scenic effects as possible, including sinking ships, a fair on Hampstead Heath, a train crash and an earthquake.